michaelhollman/processor/README.md

-processor
+RAIK 184H Final Project
 =========

-Final project for RAIK 284H Fall 2013
+Final project for RAIK 284H (Computer Systems, a Programmer's Perspective) during the Fall 2013 semester.
+This project consists of an 8-bit RISC Processor and an Assembler to build programs for the processor.

-Built using Quartus II Web Edition 9.0 sp2 for the Altera FLEX 10K.

 Built by [michaelhollman](https://github.com/michaelhollman) and [ryanerdmann](https://github.com/ryanerdmann)

-See README.md in subdirectories for specifications and documentation.
+See README.md in the processor/ and assembler/ subdirectories for specifications and documentation.

----

-Todo: build a processor.